West Bletchley: Geography

-Most districts of West Bletchley parish are residential, but the district of Bletchley Park is important enough to be summarised here.

 City Council wards

 West Bletchley is split between two electoral wards for representation to Milton Keynes City Council.
 Far Bletchley and the golf course area is in the Whaddon Ward (which, despite its name and proximity, does not include the village of Whaddon in the Buckinghamshire Council area); the remainder of the parish is in the Bletchley and Fenny Stratford ward.

+Church of St Mary

+The parish church of St Mary in Church Green is a Grade I listed building.

 Bletchley Park

 Within the West Bletchley parish, in the Church Green district, is Bletchley Park.
 During the Second World War, this district was home to the Government Code and Cypher School.
 The German Enigma code was cracked here by, amongst others, Alan Turing.
 Another cipher machine was solved with the aid of early computing devices, known as a Colossus.
 Bletchley Park is now a museum, although many areas of the park grounds have been sold off for housing development.